Bank

 JAIIB Paper 2: Principles and Practices of Banking (PPB)

-The second paper is "Principles and Practices of Banking."
-The JAIIB PPB Syllabus consists of four modules: General Banking Operations, Functions of Banks, Banking Technology, and Ethics in Banks and Financial Institutions.
-Refer below for the detailed topic list.
+The second paper, "Principles and Practices of Banking," focuses on fundamental banking operations.
+The JAIIB PPB Syllabus encompasses four modules: General Banking Operations, Banking Functions, Banking Technology, and Ethics in Financial Institutions.
+The detailed module breakdown is provided below.

 Module Topics